Flagsmith/flagsmith-docs/docs/clients/overview.md

 - [Identity overrides](../basic-features/managing-identities#identity-overrides) do not operate at all.
 - Integrations do not run.

-The benefit of running in Local Evaluation mode is that you can process flag evaluations much more efficiently; they are all computed locally.
+The benefit of running in Local Evaluation mode is that you can process flag evaluations much more efficiently as they are all computed locally.